-\textbf{Unsupervised Learning (Clustering) Methods:} Sampling bias is the most fundamental challenge posed by AL especially in case of uncertainty based AL methods \cite{sampling_bias_Dasgupta2011TwoFO}.
+Sampling bias is the most fundamental challenge posed by AL especially in case of uncertainty based AL methods (\cite{sampling_bias_Dasgupta2011TwoFO}).
 Assume AL is performed on a dataset with data distribution $\mathcal{D}$.
-But as AL cycles proceed, and datapoints are sampled and labeled based on increasingly confident assessments of their informativeness, the labeled set looks less and less like $\mathcal{D}$.
-This problem is further exacerbated by highly imbalanced real-world datasets where random initial samples, with high probability, may not span the entire data distribution $\mathcal{D}.$ To overcome this, several works proposed diversity based methods \cite{coreset_sener2018active, VAAL_sinha2019variational} whose fundamental goal is to sample unlabeled datapoints from a non-sampled area of $\mathcal{D}$ such that all areas of $\mathcal{D}$ are seen by the target model.
-Motivated by these methods and their success, we propose a clustering-based sampling method for choosing the initial pool such that the samples points spans all area of $\mathcal{D}$ (\textit{i.e.}, all clusters) even before AL starts.
-In a way, this is analogous to exploration in AL \cite{Bondu2010ExplorationVE}, albeit in an unsupervised way.
+But as AL cycles proceed, and datapoints are sampled and labeled based on increasingly confident assessments of their informativeness, the labeled set starts to look less like $\mathcal{D}$.
+This problem is further exacerbated by highly imbalanced real-world datasets where random initial samples, with high probability, may not span the entire data distribution $\mathcal{D}.$ To overcome this, several works proposed diversity based methods (\cite{coreset_sener2018active, VAAL_sinha2019variational}) whose fundamental goal is to sample unlabeled datapoints from a non-sampled area of $\mathcal{D}$ such that all areas of $\mathcal{D}$ are seen by the target model.
+Motivated by these methods and their success, we propose a clustering-based sampling method for choosing the initial pool such that the sampled points spans all area of $\mathcal{D}$ (\textit{i.e.}, all clusters) even before AL starts.
+In a way, this is analogous to exploration in AL (\cite{Bondu2010ExplorationVE}), albeit in an unsupervised way.

-We assume that number of classes to be labeled ($K$) in the dataset $\mathcal{D}$ is known apriori, which is known in the AL context.
+We assume that number of classes to be labeled ($K$) in the dataset $\mathcal{D}$ is known apriori.
 If a clustering algorithm is applied on the unlabeled data $U$=$\{ x_i\}_{i=1}^{N_U}$ to obtain $K$ clusters and every datapoint $x_i$ is assigned only one cluster $C_j$, we get $K$ disjoint sample sets $C$ = $\{C_1, C_2, ..., C_K\}$.
 If the initial pool budget is $B$ samples, we sample $\frac{B}{K}$ datapoints from each cluster.
 Equal weight is given to each cluster to make sure initial pool is populated with datapoints that span the entire $\mathcal{D}$.
 As another variant to this method, we will also experiment by sampling $\frac{|C_j| * B}{N_U}$ datapoints from each cluster, keeping the original cluster proportions intact.
-We will use DeepCluster \cite{deepcluster_Caron2018} and $k$-means as clustering methods in our experiments.
+We will use DeepCluster (\cite{deepcluster_Caron2018}) and $k$-means as clustering methods in our experiments.